FREE & OPEN TO THE PUBLIC

 Event Features:

-• Living History Programs: See demonstrations of Tinsmithing, Blacksmithing, Carpentry, Chair caning, broom making, candle making, basket making, and more.
+Historic Trades and Crafts: See demonstrations of tinsmithing, blacksmithing, carpentry, chair caning, broom making, candle making, basket making, and more.

-• Native Encampment Programs: Visit living historians at the Native Encampment who will be interpreting the history of the people of the Northeast Woodlands in the 17th century.
+Native Encampment Programs: Visit the Native Encampment to learn about the history and culture of the people of the Northeast Woodlands in the 17th century.

-• Food: Fresh baked bread, soup and apple cider, all made on site, are available for purchase.
+Food: Fresh baked bread, soup and apple cider, all made on site, are available for free on a first-come, first-served basis.